mkmad/open-vpn/README.md

 Run the following script with the required parameters if you need to `recreate` the OpenVPN server or Client configuration files:

+**NOTE:** If you created the OpenVPN server using the `Terraform` module in this repo, then the `setup_openvpn.sh` file will be locacated in this path `/home/root/open-vpn`, use `sudo su` to switch to `root` user before executing the following script.

 ```sh
 ./setup_openvpn.sh \
     --clients <number_of_clients> \